AskaoAhmedSaad/SQLAlchemy-Example/README.md

     ************* Query ****************************

-    Queries are performed with query objects that are created from the session.
+    Queries are performed with query objects that<br>
+    are created from the session.<br>
-The simplest way to create and use a query object is like this:
+    The simplest way to create and use a query object is like this:<br>

     >>> project_q = session.query(model.Project)
     >>> for project in project_q: